 Phil MeekinView Profile

-Moving house is a stressful time.
-With credit checks and scores, it can sometimes be a surprise when you get rejected especially from an IVA that’s not yours.
+Moving house is a stressful time even when things run smoothly; with credit scores and checks, it can sometimes be a surprise when you get rejected, especially from an IVA that’s not yours.

 The following is a testimonial from someone who encountered unexpected complications as the result of an IVA (Individual Voluntary Arrangement).